On this day: Cardinals player hits 4 HRs in single game 28 years ago

-ST. LOUIS – Nearly three decades ago, St. Louis Cardinals outfielder Mark Whiten became the 12th man in Major League Baseball history to hit four home runs in a single game.
+ST. LOUIS – Nearly three decades ago, St. Louis Cardinals outfielder Mark Whiten became one of only 18 men in Major League Baseball history to hit four home runs in a single game.

 Whiten’s historic day at the plate came on Sept.
 7, 1993, against the Cincinnati Reds.